Document Protection

 No. There are no passwords for users to enter, remove or share.
 If you want to protect confidential and important documents then we do not recommend any form of password protection even if combined with other security measures such as 2FA.
 This is because they are often easy to remove and share with others.

-We encrypt documents with AES 256-bit encryption.
+We encrypt documents with AES 256-bit encryption, which is considered quantum-resistant.
 Encryption and decryption keys are securely and transparently managed.

 Customer Testimonials